FREVA-CLINT/climatereconstructionAI/README.md

 ### Training
 The training process can be started by executing

-`python train.py`
+`python train_and_evaluate/train.py`

 To specify additional args such as the data root directory, use `--arg arg_value`.
 Here are some important args:
-- `--root-dir` -> root directory of the data
+- `--data-root-dir` -> root directory of training and validation data
 - `--snapshot-dir` -> directory of training checkpoints
-- `--mask-dir` -> directory of mask file
+- `--mask-dir` -> directory of mask files
+- `--img-names` -> comma separated list of training data files stored in the data root directory, have to be same shape!
+- `--mask-names` -> comma separated list of mask files stored in the mask directory, need to correspond to order in img-names
+- `--data-types` -> comma separated list of types of variable, need to correspond to order in img-names and mask-names
 - `--device` -> cuda or cpu
-- `--data-type` -> type of variable in netCDF file
-- `--prev-next` -> Number of previous and following states that should be considered for training process
+- `--lstm-steps` -> Number of considered sequences for lstm, set to zero, if lstm module should be deactivated
 - `--encoding-layers` -> number of encoding layers in the CNN
 - `--pooling-layers` -> number of pooling layers in the CNN
 - `--image-size` -> size of image, must be of shape NxN